1. Does Sindecuse Health Center participate with my insurance company?

 7. Is health insurance required to attend WMU?

-All students are advised to carry health insurance while at WMU.
+Domestic students are required to meet minimum essential coverage requirements per the Affordable Care Act.
+International students are required to carry insurance that meets J1 visa minimums or other minimum coverage per the ACA plus repatriation and evacuation coverage.
 If you wish to purchase a student health insurance policy, the health center can help you explore your options.

 8. Will I be informed about my student’s health center visits?